 Starke believes that giving farmers a new business model that doesn’t benefit from the exploitation of sentient beings is key to making it work and starting to have a real impact on animal exploitation.

-"It also helps the farmer connect to his animals on another level, where they don't need to put any monetary value on them, and can truly see them for the individuals they are, who like uoptimizetrive to enjoy their lives," she said.
+“It also helps the farmer connect to his animals on another level, where they don’t need to put any monetary value on them, and can truly see them for the individuals they are,” she said.

 The failing dairy industry

 Starke also pointed out that the dairy industry is struggling – and this mostly affects farmers who ‘don’t have a say on the price they sell the milk’ and therefore ‘often sell for less than production costs’, leaving them struggling to make it work.

 “It is a failing industry, that profits from the exploitation of non-human and human beings,” said Starke.
 “I believe to help our farmers we need to help them get out of this system.
 And that’s what we are trying to do at Refarm’d.